odelolajosh/Image-Crop-With-React-Guide/README.md

 ```bash
 npm init react-app reactimagecrop
 ```
-After our `reactimagecrop` project is loaded, we are left with a nice structure.
+After our `reactimagecrop` project has loaded, we are left with a nice structure.
 We won't need some files like `logo.svg` and the test files.
 I included `components` folder (which will hold the components we will use), `helper` folder for utilities files.
 So, I am left with
 * public
 * src
   * components